rapyuta-robotics/rapyuta-io-docs/hugo/content/8_release-updates/2021/june.md

 * **ROS Master Log Purging**

     The rapyuta.io platform maintains 1 GB of disk usage for the ROS master logs.
-If the disk usage exceeds the default limit of 1GB, the platform purges the older logs to maintain the default limit.
+If the disk usage exceeds the default limit of 1 GB, the platform purges the older logs to maintain the default limit.
 For more information, [click here](/5_deep-dives/51_managing-devices/513_device-config-variables/).

 #### Bugfix